chandanhpcic/docs/source/manual/how-tos/cellular.rst

 In case you were not successful, you might have to check manually what is going on.
-Read the `Troubleshooting PPP Connections <https://www.freebsd.org/doc/handbook/ppp-troubleshoot.html>`_ section in the FreeBSD manual for more information and consult the OPNsense support forum.
+Read the `Troubleshooting PPP Connections <https://www.freebsd.org/doc/handbook/ppp-troubleshoot.html>`_ section in the FreeBSD manual for more information and consult the Reticen8 support forum.